Do you need help with Microsoft Teams?

-But I recently was exploring teams in preparation for a Microsoft Teams training and out of curiosity clicked the help.
+But I recently explored teams in preparation for a Microsoft Teams training and, out of curiosity, clicked the help.
 I was pleasantly surprised at how useful this is for end-users and power users such as myself – not only was there help but much more that I could use and learn from.
-I have seen Microsoft make considerable strides in embracing user feedback and making changes directly from it – think private channels. 😉 And now, as a user, it is easier than ever to see what other users are asking and vote on feature requests.
+I have seen Microsoft make considerable strides in embracing user feedback and making changes directly from it – think private channels. 😉 As a user, it is easier than ever to see what other users are asking and vote on feature requests.
 Yippee!

 My favorite part about the training tab is that most of these are videos.
 They will walk you through each scenario from the beginning to the end, all without leaving the Teams window.
-While videos are great, you will be happy to know that if you are looking for written step by steps, check out https://support.office.com/en-us/teams
+While videos are great, you will be happy to know that if you are looking for written step-by-step, check out https://support.office.com/en-us/teams.

 New features what?
 “So Microsoft said they were working on it, but when am I going to have the new feature?”
 What’s New is where you can easily see what is new in Microsoft Teams today.
 If you are looking for a more detailed list of in development and features that are in the process of rolling out, I would recommend the Microsoft roadmap.